rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: For what it's worth, I have hit some variance of this bug repeatedly and I've always been: "Oh, I'm glad we're fixing this."

-WH: I like this proposal
+WH: I like this proposal.

 AWB: In particular, going from stage-3 to stage-4, unless we've had problems with it then we should just ask whether it meets the criteria for stage-4.
 So...
 Do we have consensus that this should be a stage-4 feature which means it's in the standard in 2018?